X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim04creatingcity.md

     }
 ```

-Wow THAT IS what I call a method!
+Wow!
+THAT IS what I call a method!
 Quite impressive, but it contains nothing new to you.
-First the floors or roofs are drawn, yhen we add 6 vertices for each of the 4 walls.
+First, the floors or roofs are drawn, then we add 6 vertices for each of the 4 walls.

-Note that each vertex has to store a correct 3D coordinate for the position, a correct texture coordinate so the correct part of the texture map is put over a wall, and a correct normal vector so we can add lighting in a next chapter.
+Note that each vertex has to store a correct 3D coordinate for the position, a correct texture coordinate so the correct part of the texture map is put over a wall, and a correct normal vector so we can add lighting in a future chapter.
 You should also notice that the Add method of the List comes in very handy.

 Run this code a few to verify that each time you get a different type of building.